How to Include Your Coursework in Your Resume

 Key skills include:

 - Organizing Research Data for Comprehensive Reports

 - Working with Research Teams

 - Presenting Research Data

 RELEVANT LEGAL COURSEWORK AND RESEARCH

 RESEARCH ASSISTANT (Fall 2018 – Present)

-- Use computer to gather and analyze data for distribution to the research team.
+- Use a computer to gather and analyze data for distribution to the research team.

-- Present new findings in bimonthly discussion with department.
+- Present new findings in bimonthly discussion with the department.